More on Life Insurance

 And while life insurance companies typically won’t give you higher premiums because you’re transgender, your premiums still depend on your medical profile, including your mental health history.
 If you’ve been diagnosed with depression or anxiety, the underwriter will want to understand the severity of your mental illness and what you’re doing to treat it to determine your health classification.

 If you’ve received a professional medical diagnosis of gender dysmorphia, it won’t be treated as a mental illness.
 However, like much else, some life insurance companies will look at this on an individual basis and may refer to their medical staff for a more thorough evaluation.

 Compare and buy life insuranceGET STARTED

 Every life insurance application — and applicant — is different, and life insurance companies evaluate them that way.
-They take a myriad of factors into consideration before deciding what premiums you should play, and no application is the same.
-And while there is a lot of “this is the case, but this may happen,” shopping around with a life insurance broker is the best way to find an insurer that will offer you the best coverage based on your specific needs.
+They consider a myriad of factors before deciding what premiums you should pay, and no application is the same.
+Shopping around with a life insurance broker is the best way to find an insurer that will offer you the best coverage based on your profile.

 Most life insurance companies offer competitive coverage to individuals who have received a gender dysphoria diagnosis.